chevah/geck/docs/programming/review.rst

 =======

 * All code should be reviewed at least one before the merge.
+  On the same line, any change should be reviewed before considering it done.

 * Most probably the code will be reviewed multiple times, involuntary, while trying to reuse it or fix a bug.